dora-team/dora.dev/hugo/content/research/2025/sponsors/index.md

 <item class="sponsor-item">
 <a href="https://www.thoughtworks.com" target="_blank"><img src="logos/thoughtworks.jpg" alt="Thoughtworks"></a>
 <p>Thoughtworks is a global technology consultancy that integrates design, engineering and AI to drive digital innovation.
 We are over 10,000 people strong across 48 offices in 19 countries.
-For 30 years, we’ve delivered extraordinary impact together with our clients by helping them solve complex business problems with technology as the differentiator.</p>
+For 30 years, we've delivered extraordinary impact together with our clients by helping them solve complex business problems with technology as the differentiator.</p>
 </item>

 </grid>